Joy of Life (TV series)

 Joy of Life (庆余年 (Qìng Yúnián)), also known as Thankful for the Remaining Years, is a 2019 Chinese television series that is based on the novel Qing Yunian (庆余年) by Mao Ni.
 It stars Zhang Ruoyun, Li Qin and Chen Daoming.

 The series premiered on Tencent Video and iQiyi on November 26, 2019.
 It garnered high viewership and mostly positive reviews, and won two awards at the Shanghai Television Festival, including Best Adapted Screenplay.
+Series 1 and 2 are currently available via Rakuten Viki.
+Series 3 has not yet been filmed but was announced to air in 2026.